Sample Compression Unleashed: New Generalization Bounds for Real Valued Losses: BACKGROUND AND NOTATION

 \end{theorem}

 This theorem can be applied to any family of sample-compressed predictors, such as the support vector machine \citep{boser_svm}, the perceptron \citep{rosenblatt1958perceptron} and the set covering machine \citep{marchand2002set}.
-To apply this theorem to neural networks, there needs to exist a reconstruction function, and possibly a message set, such that $\scriptR(S_{\bfi}, \sigma)$ is a neural network.
-An approach was proposed by \cite{snyder_sample_2020}, where they reparameterize a 2-layer LeakyReLU network to have ``support vectors''.
-A new model-agnostic approach was then proposed by \cite{paccagnan_pick_learn_2023}, which we present in the following section.
+To apply this theorem to neural networks, one must design a reconstruction function outputting neural networks.
+To this end, \cite{snyder_sample_2020} propose to reparameterize a 2-layer LeakyReLU network in order to obtain ``support vectors'', which become the compression set of the reconstructed network.
+The following section presents a more general approach proposed by \cite{paccagnan_pick_learn_2023}.